bbc/wormhole-credentials-provider/README.md

 # Wormhole Credentials Provider

-Credenials provider for the AWS SDK which will fallback to the wormhole where no other credentials are available.
+Credentials provider for the AWS SDK which will fallback to the wormhole where no other credentials are available.

 ## usage